peidong110/study/README.md

 Press ```ESC``` and put ```:wq``` to exit vim.
 So you can just type ```winDir``` to access your host machine directory
 <br>
+How to change the host name of linunx machine? ```sudo hostname newName``` and key in your password, you will be able to update your host name at runtime.
+However this will be changed back to your previos name when you shut down your machien or reboot it.
+You need to change the actual name in configuration which is in ```/etc``` <br />
+How to become a super user? ```sudo su -``` <br />
 ### history
 If you want to check out the history of commands you ran in the past, you can achieve that by type ```history``` and you will be able see a list like
 ```